Mira Rajput Kapoor

-Mira Rajput Kapoor is an Indian entrepreneur and business woman.
-Mira is the co-founder of the skincare brand Akind and the founder of Dhun, a luxury wellness sanctuary in Mumbai.
-She has been featured in Halo Magazine, Vogue, Grazia, Architectural Digest among others.
+Mira Rajput is an Indian entrepreneur and businesswoman. and the founder of Dhun, a luxury wellness sanctuary in Mumbai.

 Early life and education

 Mira Rajput Kapoor was born in Delhi into a Punjabi family.
-She completed her schooling at Indus Valley School, New Delhi, and graduated from Lady Shri Ram College for Women with an English Honours degree.
+She completed her schooling at Vasant Valley School, New Delhi, and graduated from Lady Shri Ram College for Women with an English Honours degree.

 During her youth, Mira initially considered a career in medicine and completed internships, including one at a hospital and another in a pet-care company, where she gained early work experience.

-Personal life

-Mira married Bollywood actor Shahid Kapoor in 2015 in an arranged marriage facilitated through their families' connections with the Radha Soami Satsang Beas spiritual community.
-The couple have two children, daughter Misha (born 2016) and son Zain (born 2018).

-Mira has spoken publicly about the challenges of marrying young, the balance of motherhood and career, and her role in parenting.